 The federal Environmental Protection Agency (EPA) delegated authority to the Oregon Department of Environmental Quality (DEQ) to operate the federal Clean Water Act (CWA) in Oregon.
-EPA has oversight authority over how DEQ carries out the CWA.
-EPA also has separate enforcement authority under the CWA.
-DEQ is responsible for protecting Oregon's rivers, lakes, streams and ground water to keep these waters safe for a wide range of uses, such as drinking water, recreation, fish habitat, aquatic life, and irrigation.
-DEQ's Water Quality Program accomplishes this by:
+The EPA has oversight authority over how the DEQ carries out the CWA.
+The EPA also has separate enforcement authority under the CWA.
+The DEQ is responsible for protecting Oregon's rivers, lakes, streams, and ground water to keep these waters safe for a wide range of uses, such as drinking water, recreation, fish habitat, aquatic life, and irrigation.
+The DEQ's Water Quality Program accomplishes this by:

-- Developing clean water standards for Oregon's waters. - Monitoring water quality with regular sampling of more than 50 rivers and streams in the 18 designated river basins found in Oregon. - Regulating sewage treatment systems and industrial dischargers through permits that set limits on pollutants discharged. - Developing and implementing clean water plans ("Total Maximum Daily Loads" or TMDLs) for rivers and streams that fail to meet clean water standards. - Inspecting septic system installations and working with local agencies to streamline this process. - Helping public drinking water systems implement plans to protect drinking water. - Offering low cost loans to public agencies and grants to different entities to help fund improvements to water quality. - Providing grants and technical assistance to reduce pollution from surface water runoff (also called "nonpoint source" pollution).
+- Developing clean water standards for Oregon's waters - Monitoring water quality with regular sampling of more than 50 rivers and streams in 18 designated river basins in Oregon - Regulating sewage treatment systems and industrial dischargers through permits that set limits on pollutants discharged - Developing and implementing clean water plans ("Total Maximum Daily Loads" or TMDLs) for rivers and streams that do not meet clean water standards - Inspecting septic system installations and working with local agencies to ensure consistency around the state - Helping public drinking water systems implement plans to protect drinking water - Offering low cost loans to public agencies and grants to different entities to help fund improvements to water quality - Providing grants and technical assistance to reduce pollution from surface water runoff (also called "nonpoint source" pollution)

 Types of water pollution in Oregon